pckhoi/react-flop-card/README.md

 - **frontChild: React element**

-The element to display in the front of the card.
+The element to display in the front of card.

 - **backChild: React element**

-The element to display in the back of the card.
+The element to display in the back of card.

 - **width: number**